aio-libs/aiokafka/docs/producer.rst

       ``send()`` 0 will be returned (CreateTime).
 If Broker set it's own timestamp 1 will be returned (LogAppendTime).

+.. note:: In a very rare case, when Indempotent or Transactional producer is
+    used and there was a long wait between batch initial send and a retry, producer may return ``offset == -1`` and ``timestamp == -1`` as Broker already expired the metadata for this produce sequence and only knows that it's a duplicate due to a larger sequence present

 Direct batch control
 --------------------